-The Initiative’s participant cities currently comprise a data sample size that represents over a quarter of Minnesota’s population (29%) and includes municipalities of varying types from the state’s four largest cities to inner and outer-ring suburbs of various sizes.
-Through the process of compiling four years of data for 22 Minnesota cities, certain trends have emerged.
-Key findings from each indicator category are visualized and explained below.
+RII includes data from cities representing nearly half of Minnesota’s population.
+It includes municipalities of varying sizes and types — from the state’s largest urban cores to mid-sized suburbs to rural centers as small as 500 people.
+Through the process of compiling over ten years of data for these cities, certain trends have emerged.
+Key findings are visualized and explained below.

 WATER USE BY SECTOR

 22 CITIES | 2008-2012 TRENDS WITH 2011 SECTOR BREAKDOWN

 Local action, regional efforts, and market-scale transformation are all needed to make a lasting impact.

 With nearly 30% of vehicle travel occurring on local roads, cities can directly impact VMT through their land use decisions and pedestrian and bike infrastructure.
 However, we also need to work to improve mobility options and shipping efficiency at a regional scale since most VMT is occurring on interstates and other arterials.

 While the majority of VMT and emissions are from passenger cars and trucks, heavy trucks emit more per mile traveled.
 This suggests that small-scale strategies like switching to electric garbage trucks can have a large impact, but that reaching our GHG reduction goals will also require implementing long-term VMT reduction strategies and supporting the rapid electrification of passenger vehicles.
 The gradual improvements in fuel economy we have seen over the past decade are not getting us there fast enough.